1. How to identify nests of free-living Western honey bees

 Free-living Western honey bees generally nest in natural or man-made cavities, such as trees or log hives, walls of buildings, chimneys, caves, etc.

-Log hive &amp; photo by <a href="https://hudsonvillebees.com/">Robin Pigot</a>
+Log hive & photo by Robin Pigot

 Less often, colonies can also nest in the open, for example attached to a tree branch, in a cave, or under a cliff.